 The closing scene, where Ted and Dougal discuss Jack’s fortune and decide to buy more floor polish, is perhaps a touch too dark, with its implications of murderous intent on behalf of our characters.
 Like Ted’s sombre Joyce recitation, this can be attributed largely to the writers’ unfamiliarity with the characters at this stage – by the second series, it’s impossible to imagine them even flirting with the idea of killing Jack, but like the Doctor’s attempt to murder an inconvenient caveman in An Unearthly Child, the dissonance is more a symptom of a new story finding its feet than a (deliberate) attempt to establish a character arc.
 Nothing ever comes of it – not that the audience ever expected it to.
 They’ve just seen what happens when someone dies in Father Ted: not so fast.
 In the last shot, Jack wakes again, looks directly at the camera, and tells the audience to “Feck off!” – a warped answer to Hartnell’s famous aside in “The Feast of Steven”.
 Jack seems to have achieved some level of metafictional awareness following his experience on the other side.

 Acting as a counterpoint to all this mounting strangeness, the customary credits scene is simple and pure.
 It shows Ted, Dougal, Mrs Doyle, and a reluctant Jack setting out from the parochial house together.
 When they stop to bicker about something, Jack makes a break for the house, and the others rush to catch him.
 The details and chronology of this particular escapade remain immaculately, transcendentally undefined.
-Evoking the Birds of a Feather credits, it’s a perfect vignette, the uncluttered theme music conveying textures and impressions which dialogue never could.
+There’s always something oddly poignant about the image of people turning their backs and walking away, leaving us behind: here it evokes the end credits of Birds of a Feather, or even the epilogue of Hob Gadling’s story in Sandman, the uncluttered theme music conveying textures and impressions which dialogue never could.
 There is something so complete, so quintessentially Ted about this shot that it attains an inarticulable kind of nostalgic sadness, like an old photograph of a family that is no longer complete.